klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
-Below is the output of the above code execution.
-When `caver.wallet.newKeyring` is performed with a private key, a Keyring instance using one private key is created and added to caver.wallet.
-When using multiple private keys, a Keyring instance using multiple private keys is created.
-When passing the private keys defined for each role as a parameter, a Keyring instance using a different private key(s) for each role is created and added to the caver.wallet.
+Run the code in your console.
+The result of the above code execution is shown below.
+When `caver.wallet.newKeyring` is performed with a private key, a Keyring instance with one private key is created and added to `caver.wallet`.
+For multiple private keys, a Keyring instance with multiple private keys is created.
+When passing the private keys defined for each role as a parameter, a Keyring instance using a different private key(s) for each role is created and added to the `caver.wallet`.

 ```bash
 $ node ./test.js